alekskimeu/my-portfolio/README.md

 Contributions are always welcome!

 Found a bug or have an idea on how this can be improved?
 Go ahead and submit a PR.

+You can also take a look at the [issues](https://github.com/alekskimeu/my-portfolio/issues) section to get started.